 The Walrus Hunters is an online book by R. M. Ballantyne.
 In nature we learn to be silent, observe with ease and study the plots and doings of birds and animals.
 There are things to learn, such as:

-Can we learn to deal with the large, bulky walrus from the Eskimos?
+Can we learn something from the Inuits on how to deal with the large, bulky walrus?
 Yes.
 But the amount of the tocix chemical PCB (polychlorinated biphenyl) in the blubber is abnormally high today.
 That is what the researchers have found out recently, advicing especially mothers and coming mothers to refrain from walrus blubber.
 Why?
 PCB chemicals have been linked to cancer and other damage in animals and humans.
 One may be advised against eating large quantities of blubber till it can be proved that it is not contaminated with PCBs.

 A contaminated walrus bull may get annoyed if humans draw near.
-The heavy animal can move swiftly in order to defend his territory and is willing to fight for that.
+The heavy animal can move swiftly in order to defend his territory and is willing to fight for it.

 Born, E. W., I. Gjertz, and R. R. Reeves.
 1995.
 Population Assesment of Atlantic Walrus (Odobenus rosmarus rosmarus L.).
 Oslo: Norsk Polarinstitutt - Meddelelser No. 138.